iid-LL/hello-world/README.md

 # hello-world
-A small test repository for me to learn how to use GitHub
+This repository small test repository for me to learn how to use GitHub.

 Welcome!